- Research at Western

-The University of Western Sydney is committed to being a national leader in enabling research data management.
+Western Sydney University is committed to being a national leader in enabling research data management.
 Not sure if your data management is up to scratch?
-See if you can answer all the questions in the Data Management Checklist (PDF, 63.55 KB).(opens in a new window) Do you need a data management plan?
-Get started by populating the easy-to-use Data Management Plan (DOC, 346 KB),(opens in a new window) which corresponds to the checklist.
+See if you can answer all the questions in the Data Management Checklist (PDF, 117.94 KB) (opens in a new window)

-Once you have a Data Management Plan, see what technology solutions would be of most benefit to your research.
-UWS is developing technology solutions dedicated to researchers.
+Once you have a data management plan, see what technology solutions would be of most benefit to your research.
+The University is developing technology solutions dedicated to researchers.
 Check out Connect with Services to find out more.
-If you would like further consultation on your technology options, you may contact eResearch.
+If you would like further consultation on your technology options, please contact eResearch

 If your data can be reused, make it discoverable by adding it to the Research Data Repository.
 This will provide a permanent, citable location for your data.
 A catalogue entry will be added to the searchable Research Data Catalogue which will make it searchable and allow others to find this data and reuse it.
 This is also a good way for you, as the researcher, to park your data sets in a secure location where you will be able to find it later.
-To have your data included, simply fill in the short Library Submission form.
+To have your data included, please complete the Library Submission form

-The additional detail below will give you some basic concepts and some options available from the university related to data management.
+The information below will outline some basic concepts and the options available from the University related to data management.
 One way to get started now is to complete the Data Management Checklist (PDF, 117.94 KB) (opens in a new window)